kant/watson-training-from-on-prem-data/README.md

   agreement](http://www-03.ibm.com/software/sla/sladb.nsf/displaylis/5DF1EE126832D3F185257DAB0064BEFA?OpenDocument)
   to use the software contained in the Docker image.

-This command sets a password for the `db2inst1` user to `db2inst1-pwd` for the default Db2 instance and binds Db2 to listen on port `50000` of your
+This command sets a password for the default instance user (`db2inst1`) to `db2inst1-pwd` and binds Db2 to listen on port `50000` of your workstation:
-workstation:

 ```bash
 docker run \